e-conomic/vml-docs/docs/index.md

 }
 ```

-That is all for calling the api.
-But we made an assumption here!
+That is all for calling the api, but we made an assumption here!
 We used the
 preuploaded dataset `user/3124232`.

 Customers behave differently when using your application and therefore we need